Evaluation and Statistics

 By the end of this section, you will understand that:

-- COUNTER provides four major reports (Platform, Database, Title, Item), each offering insights at different levels of electronic resource usage, which are crucial for informed decision-making.
+• COUNTER provides four major reports (Platform, Database, Title, Item), and each offers insight at different levels of electronic resource usage, which are crucial for informed decision-making.

 Introduction